-Sun Management Center for the Sun Fire 15K is an extensible monitoring and management tool that provides a system administrator with the ability to manage the Sun Fire 15K system.
-Sun Management Center integrates standard SNMP based management structures with new intelligent and autonomous agent and management technology based on the client/server paradigm.
+Sun Management Center for the Sun Fire 15K/12K is an extensible monitoring and management tool that provides a system administrator with the ability to manage the Sun Fire 15K/12K system.
+Sun Management Center integrates standard SNMP based management structures with new intelligent and autonomous agent and management technology based on the client/ server paradigm.

-Sun Management Center is used as the GUI and SNMP manager/agent infrastructure for the Sun Fire 15K system.
+Sun Management Center is used as the GUI and SNMP manager/agent infrastructure for the Sun Fire 15K/12K system.
 The features and functions of Sun Management Center are not covered in this manual.
-For more information, refer to the Sun Management Center User's Guide.
+For more information, refer to the Sun Management Center 3.0 Supplement for Sun Fire 15K/12K Systems.